guikarai/PERA/data-collection-linux.md

-# Data collection procedure for a Pervasive Encryption Readiness & Deployment Assessment (Linux on IBM Z and KVM).
+# Pervasive Encryption Readiness & Deployment Assessment
+# Data collection for Linux on IBM Z and KVM
 There are both sar data and Configuration/Display dumps to be collected.

 # 1. SAR and Systems data